daviddalpiaz/appliedstats/logistic.md

 First, note that to be a reasonable classifier, it needs to outperform the obvious classifier of simply classifying all observations to the majority class.
 In this case, classifying everything as non-spam for a test misclassification rate of 0.3935018

-Next, we can see that using the classifier create from `fit_additive`, only a total of $137 + 161 = 298$ from the total of 3601 email in the test set are misclassified.
+Next, we can see that using the classifier created from `fit_additive`, only a total of $137 + 161 = 298$ from the total of 3601 emails in the test set are misclassified.
 Overall, the accuracy in the test set it

 ```r